On/off scale separation

 \section{Discussion}

 In this work we have studied a flux compactification from ten to three dimensions of massive IIA supergravity with orientifold planes.
 We have found that within the same setup, and just by changing a single flux number, we can have access to a background that can or can not have scale separation.
+The setup where scale separation is broken corresponds to an external AdS$_3$ with 3 internal dimensions comparable to the AdS length scale while the other four remain parametrically smaller.
 We have analyzed the masses of the closed string moduli and we have studied their properties, for instance extracting the dimensions of the corresponding putative CFT dual operators.
-We have also seen that the use of an open string modulus related to a D4-brane (or a stack of D4-branes) allows to interpolate between the scale-separated configuration and the non scale-separated one.
+We have also seen that the use of an open string modulus related to a D4-brane (or a stack of D4-branes) allows to interpolate between the broken scale-separated configuration and the scale-separated one.
 Moreover, while moving from the latter regime to the former one we have been able to explicitly check, via the dilaton KK modes, the swampland distance conjecture.

 A few directions that can be pursued further are the following.
 It is clearly worth to explicitly study the properties of these AdS$_3$ vacua, but also the earlier constructions \cite{Farakos:2020phe,VanHemelryck:2022ynr}, with respect to the O-plane backreaction and verify the open string moduli stabilization.
 Since the internal space that we have used here is an orbifold, one could also wonder whether the internal space should have a smooth description without singularities.
 Clearly, another open question is to find the most general flux ansatz for the system that we have studied here (and in \cite{Farakos:2020phe}) which still allows for moduli stabilization, and subsequently check when scale separation can be achieved.
 It is possible that other interesting flux choices can be found with other interesting properties.
 Finally one can only wonder if a similar effect, i.e. the option to turn scale separation on and off, can also be done in four dimensions in \cite{DeWolfe:2005uu}.